 Auto-animate transitions allow you to create simple yet powerful micro-interactions between objects.
 The way that it's implemented in XD is pretty incredibly simple, but it's definitely easier to understand once you see it in action, so let's just jump in.

-What I want to do is simulate the advancing of a carousel, so the image that you see here in focus is going to move towards the left and then an image that's here on the side is going to get larger and move into view.
+What I want to do is simulate the advancing of a carousel, so the image that you see here in focus is going to move towards the left, and then an image that's here on the side is going to get larger and move into view.
 I'll go ahead and hit the spacebar again and bring that second artboard a bit more into view.
 From here let's use the Layers panel to make selecting these nest of objects easier.
-What I want to do is make# sure that that I'm on the "Onboarding 02" artboard so, when I click it, I can see it here in the Layers panel.
-From there I'm going to double-click the icon to the left which actually brings me into a detailed view of that "Onboarding 02" artboard, Notice that I've got a number of elements here.
-I want to click this group of images right in the centre in the Layers panel.
-I could have also clicked "Product Showcase "to select it.
-If I click the folder to the left of Product Showcase I can see the 3 images, so Product 1, Product 2 and then Product 3.
-What I want to do is make the first product small and the one in the middle larger, so when I click that third object I see the size is about 192 in height and width roughly speaking.
+What I want to do is make sure that I'm on the "Onboarding 02" artboard so, when I clic on it, I can see it here in the Layers panel.
+From there I'm going to double-clic on the icon to the left which actually brings me into a detailed view of that "Onboarding 02" artboard, Notice that I've got a number of elements here.
+I want to clic on this group of images right in the center in the Layers panel.
+I could have also clicked on "Product Showcase "to select it.
+If I clic on the folder to the left of Product Showcase I can see the 3 images, so Product 1, Product 2, and then Product 3.
+What I want to do is make the first product small and the one in the middle larger, so when I clic on that third object I see the size is about 192 in height and width roughly speaking.

 So I'll come to that first product.
-Again the easy way to do that is just click the name product one here in the Layers panel and then the Properties Inspector change the value to be 191 in width and 191 in height and then hit return.
-I'll come to that second object now, so Product 2 and I want that one to be larger.
+Again the easy way to do that is just clic on the name product one here in the Layers panel, and then the Properties Inspector change the value to be 191 in width and 191 in height, and then hit return.
+I'll come to that second object now, so Product 2, and I want that one to be larger.
 I think a value of about 300 in height and width is going to be pretty good.
-And now have kind of a bit of a mess for each of my objects so I'm going to come here to the Layers panel and click Product 1, hold the shift key and click Product 2 and 3, so shift select all 3 of them and then here on the right in the Properties Inspector I'm going to centre the images with one another by clicking this centre icon and then distribute them evenly by clicking the last icon in that section there towards the side.
+And now have kind of a bit of a mess for each of my objects so I'm going to come here to the Layers panel and clic on Product 1, hold the shift key and clic on Product 2 and 3, so shift select all 3 of them, and then here on the right in the Properties Inspector I'm going to center the images with one another by clicking on this center icon and then distribute them evenly by clicking on the last icon in that section there towards the side.
 All right, with that set, I'm going to go ahead and hit escape so that I move up a level in the hierarchy.
-You can see it here I could also have clicked the group there in the layers panel.
+You can see it here I could also have clicked on the group there in the layers panel.
 I just want to then come in and press and drag to move that new larger image into view.
 Now it looks like I'm getting just the nubbins of my artwork on the left and right.
 Let's compare that to what we have over here.
 Looks like it could use just a little bit more presence.

 I'm going to keep pinching until I can see both of my artboards together.
 We're ready to wire these two boards together and auto-animate the transition between them.
-For that I'm going to come in and click that first "Onboarding" artboard there and then in the modes here towards the top click Prototype mode.
+For that I'm going to come in and clic on that first "Onboarding" artboard there, and then in the modes here towards the top clic on Prototype mode.
 Here in Prototype mode notice that the entire artboard is blue and it's selected.
-For what I want to do here I want to make# sure that that it's the dots that cause the navigation to the next artboard, so I'm gonna have to kind of be a bit precise about how I do this.
-I'm going to go ahead and zoom on in so that I can see those dots and then holding the CMD key I'm going to click right on that second dot to select it.
-It has an incredibly small little arrow there, so I'm going to zoom back out a little bit but make sure I keep that selected and what I want to do is press and drag a wire from that dot to the second artboard here in the Properties Inspector.
+For what I want to do here I want to make sure that it's the dots that cause the navigation to the next artboard, so I'm gonna have to kind of be a bit precise about how I do this.
+I'm going to go ahead and zoom on in so that I can see those dots and then holding the CMD key I'm going to clic right on that second dot to select it.
+It has an incredibly small little arrow there, so I'm going to zoom back out a little bit but make sure I keep that selected, and what I want to do is press and drag a wire from that dot to the second artboard here in the Properties Inspector.
 We'll set our settings similar to what we did in the last step under Trigger I want it to be Tap.
 For Action instead of Transition I want Auto-animate.
 Under Destination onboarding too is great it's there on the right.
-For easing I'd like it to go ahead and Ease In and Out and then Duration -- for what I'm doing I want to exaggerate it so that you can see the animation between artboards, so I'm going to go ahead and set that at one second and then go ahead and click back on to the design canvas.
-Now that I have that set I'm going to click the title "Onboarding 01" and make# sure that that I set the Home or the starting point on that first artboard.
-And then from here I'm going to come to the upper-right-hand corner to the Desktop preview and bring up that Desktop preview.
+For easing I'd like it to go ahead and Ease In and Out, and then Duration -- for what I'm doing I want to exaggerate it so that you can see the animation between artboards, so I'm going to go ahead and set that at one second, and then go ahead and clic back on to the design canvas.
+Now that I have that set I'm going to clic on the title "Onboarding 01" and make sure that I set the Home or the starting point on that first artboard.
+And then from here I'm going to come to the upper right-hand corner to the Desktop preview and bring up that Desktop preview.
 What you'll notice is I have that first artboard.
-When I come here and hover over that second dot, my cursor changes to tap area or indicate it's something I can click.
+When I come here and hover over that second dot, my cursor changes to tap area or indicate it's something I can clic on.

 Experience design considers all the details, right down to the micro-interactions within an interface.
 Creating micro-interactions in your prototypes can add fidelity to user testing and create a clearer picture of what the experience will be.
 Micro-interaction animations can be created in Prototype mode using Auto-Animate actions in Adobe XD.
 With Auto-Animate, elements can be animated between a start and end state to create micro-interactions on tap, drag or other triggers.